runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 ----------------

-**Name:**
+**Name:** Rahkaya Goldscorn

 **Demographics:** F Western Dragon

 **Description:**
 Born 4900 BC.
 Daughter of Xeres.
-Estranged from her father fairly young; joined dragonhalls not long after.
+Estranged from her father fairly young; joined Dragonhalls not long after.

 Eldest dragon living in Dragonhalls.
 While not related to the founding dragon family, acts as their adoptive aunt.